-School bands probably wouldn’t exist today if students had to buy instruments to try band.
-For that reason school band rental programs were created, and Amro Music was among the first music companies in the country to offer band instrument rentals.
+School band and orchestra programs probably wouldn’t exist today if students had to buy instruments outright when they first begin.
+For that reason, school instrument rental programs were created, and Amro Music was among the first music companies in the country to offer instrument rentals.

-Factors to consider when selecting a rental program for your band or orchestra:
+Factors to consider when selecting a rental program for your band or orchestra include:

 - Regular Service – A reputable music store should be able to visit your program on a regular basis.
 This ensures the needs of the students, directors, and parents are met in a timely manner.